 Whisper Quiet Wheel

-The Harvil Foldable Magnetic exercycle is a quality portable stationary bike at a great price.
+The Harvil Foldable Magnetic exercycle is a quality folding exercise bike at a great price.
 For less than a hundred bucks you get a solid frame, smooth pedaling and built-in heart rate sensor.Read more

-The Harvil Foldable Magnetic features a large LCD monitor which provides you with readouts of all of your key training data.
-The bike is solid yet lightweight and folds for easy storage under your bed.
-This a very good choice if you’re after a budget bike that performs well and can be stowed away when not in use.
+The Harvil Foldable Magnetic features a large LCD monitor which provides you with readouts of all of your crucial training data.
+The bike is stable yet lightweight and folds for secure storage under your bed.
+It is an excellent choice if you’re after a budget bike that performs well and can be stowed away when not in use.

 Criteria Used for Evaluation

-The heavier a flywheel is the harder you need to pedal to get it moving and the more revolutions it will make before slowing down once you stop pedaling.
-Before flywheels were introduced in the 1980’s, exercise bikes did not produce the natural pedal motion that you get with an outdoor bike.
+The more massive a flywheel is, the harder you need to pedal to get it moving and the more revolutions it will make before slowing down once you stop pedaling.
+Before flywheels were introduced in the 1980s, exercise bikes did not produce the natural pedal motion that you get with a bike.
 If you get a bike without a flywheel, you will find it way too easy to pedal and you won’t get a good training experience.

-Flywheels are measured by weight with the heavier the better.
-This is because heavier flywheels replicate the hard pedaling that you need to do get started when cycling on an outdoor bike.
-If the flywheel is too light you will always be having to increase your resistance level to keep the pedal motion natural and fluid.
-This can produce a jerkiness that is not only frustrating, it’s also hard work on your joints.
+Flywheels are measured by weight with the more substantial, the better.
+It is because heavier flywheels replicate the hard pedaling that you need to do get started when cycling outdoor bike.
+If the flywheel is too light, you will always be having to increase your resistance level to keep the pedal motion natural and fluid.
+It can produce a jerkiness that is not only frustrating; it’s also hard work on your joints.

 Friction resistance is the least desirable of the three.
 It features a felt pad which contacts the flywheel and can be tension adjusted.
-It often produces a jerky action and will wear easily.
+It often produces a jerky action and will wear comfortably.

 The monitor is a handy feature almost every bike has.
 Many bikes will market the multi training programs that are built into their monitors.
-However, most people hardly use such programs, so don’t make number of programs a deciding factor.
-An upright that provide 5-10 programs is plenty.
+However, most people hardly use such programs, so don’t make several programs a deciding factor.
+An upright that provides 5-10 programs is plenty.
 However, your monitor should provide the following training diagnostics: Speed, RPM, workout time, pulse rate and distance.
-These allow you to keep an eye on how you progressing in terms of fitness from one session to the next.
+These allow you to keep an eye on how you were progressing in terms of fitness from one session to the next.

-The comfort of your bike will be determined by the seat.
+The seat will determine the comfort of your bike.
 The seat should provide you with the means of custom adjustment.
 You should be able to move it both fore and aft (up, down and sideways).
-Being able to move the seat closer to the handlebars is important if you have lower back niggles as it relieves the tension on the erector spinae muscles that run alongside your spine.
+Being able to move the seat closer to the handlebars is essential if you have lower back niggles as it relieves the tension on the erector spinal muscles that run alongside your spine.

-Getting the right seat height will allow you to maintain a proper knee to heel angle when pedalling.
-This prevents the knee from coming out excessively past the line of the pedal, which places undue stress on the knee joint.
+Getting the right seat height will allow you to maintain a proper knee to heel angle when pedaling.
+It prevents the knee from coming out excessively past the line of the pedal, which places undue stress on the knee joint.

 The seat of your bike should also provide you with a decent level of comfort through its padding.
 You will be spending a lot of time on your bike seat.

 Since you will probably be paying more than enough for your new bike, it’s vital that the bike you get lasts at least two years or more, with regular use of course.
-The durability of your bike will be determined by many things - the material it’s made out of, how it was constructed, how much you use, what your body shape and size is, and much more.
+Many things will determine the durability of your bike - the material it’s made out of, how it was constructed, how much you use, what your body shape and size is, and much more.

-Look for a bike that has a solid stable, steel frame.
-An ‘A’ shaped frame provides you with a very solid base with all of the pressure being driven into the ground.
-The fewer separate parts the better as there is less that can go wrong.
-Look for a bike that has a max user weight of about 50 pounds more than your own weight.
+Look for a bike that has a solid, stable, steel frame.
+An ‘A’ shaped frame provides you with an excellent base with all of the pressure being driven into the ground: the fewer separate parts, the better as there is less that can go wrong.
+Look for a bike that has a max user weight of about 50 pounds more than your weight.
 Keep in mind, though that the more sturdy and weight resistant a bike is, the more it will cost.
 So, if you are 145 pounds, you don’t need a bike that is more than 200 pounds (unless you are buying it for other users who are 200+ pounds).
 The bike should have a stable, wide base that prevents it from sliding around when you are going all out with high intensity.

-The upholstery of the seat, and the screws, bolts, and pedals are also something you should consider before buying the bike.
-The seat cover will likely be made out of synthetic leather or vinyl, although genuine leather can also be seen from time to time, but it will make the bike pricier.
-The padding inside will likely be some kind of foam, most commonly high-density foam, or gel.
-If the seat you have does not work well for you, you can always just replace it with another one, or get a seat cover that doesn’t leave you saddle sore.
-The screws and bolts should all be screwed in tightly, and in order to make sure they stay that way, you should check them out every now and then.
+The upholstery of the seat and the screws, bolts, and pedals are also something you should consider before buying the bike.
+The seat cover will likely be made out of synthetic leather or vinyl, although genuine leather can also be seen from time to time, it will make the bike pricier.
+The padding inside will likely be some foam, most commonly high-density foam, or gel.
+If the seat you have does not work well for you, you can always replace it with another one, or get a seat cover that doesn’t leave you saddle sore.
+The screws and bolts should all be screwed in tightly, and to make sure they stay that way, you should check them out now and then.
 If your bike rattles and squeaks when you ride it, it’s time to look at the construction!
-If it did that ever since you got it, it’s likely that it was cheaply or poorly constructed, and you should either replace the parts making all of that noise, or replace the bike altogether.
+If it did that ever since you got it, likely, it was cheaply or poorly constructed, and you should either replace the parts making all of that noise or replace the bike altogether.
 The pedals and the chain must withstand constant turning, so it’s vital that they stay lubricated for a smooth ride.
-Make sure to check your bike for flaws every now and then, and we’re sure that it will help you achieve your fitness goals for as long as you need it to!
+Make sure to check your bike for flaws now and then, and we’re confident that it will help you achieve your fitness goals for as long as you need it to!

-Under $200 – You can get a quality beginners or intermediate bike for under $200 with a flywheel around 30 pounds in weight and a smooth pedal motion.
-As your intensity level goes up (for example when doing HIIT workouts) these bikes may get a little stutter in their pedal action, which can be a bit hard on your joints.
+Under $200 – You can get quality beginners or intermediate bike for under $200 with a flywheel around 30 pounds in weight and a smooth pedal motion.
+As your intensity level goes up (for example when doing HIIT workouts), these bikes may get a little stutter in their pedal action, which can be a bit hard on your joints.
 The biggest compromise in bikes under $200 comes in the functionality of the monitor.
-It will be pretty basic and will probably lack built in exercise programs.
-While these are nice to have, they will not actually affect the performance output possible on the bike.
+It will be pretty basic and will probably lack built-in exercise programs.
+While these are nice to have, they will not affect the performance output possible on the bike.

-$200-$500 – In this price range you can expect a heavier flywheel that will allow you to get a higher level of riding intensity.
-This should be enough to meet the needs of all but the most advanced of riders.
+$200-$500 – In this price range, you can expect a heavier flywheel that will allow you to get a higher level of riding intensity.
+It should be enough to meet the needs of all but the most advanced of riders.
 However, those who are after challenges such as extreme hill climbs for a bike under $500 should be able to find what they’re after in a mid-priced spin bike.
-In terms of computer monitor, in this range you will get a good range of inbuilt programs and one press resistance levels (usually between 6 and 12 of each).
+In terms of a computer monitor, in this range, you will get a good range of inbuilt programs and one press resistance levels (usually between 6 and 12 of each).

 $500+ - Bikes in the 500 plus range are often designed for light commercial use.
-As a result, they will have a more durable frame, enabling them to take more punishment and the seat and handle -bars will be fully adjustable to suit a range of users.
-Flywheel weights will range between 25 and 55 pounds, providing the experienced high-end user with plenty of grunt.
+As a result, they will have a more durable frame, enabling them to take more punishment, and the seat and handlebars will be fully adjustable to suit a range of users.
+Flywheel weights will range between 25 and 55 pounds, providing the experienced high-end user with plenty of grunts.
 The monitor on a bike in this range will feature more in-built programs and resistance levels, with some providing dozens of each.
 The monitor will probably also be paired with an app so that you can download your training data to your computer for future analysis.
-Bikes in this price range are best suited for experienced cyclists or high intensity advanced fitness trainers.
+Bikes in this price range are best suited for experienced cyclists or high-intensity advanced fitness trainers.
 Beginners should be able to find everything they need for a lot less of an outlay.

 Expert Interviews & Opinions